jonnyhoeven/workshop/README.md

 ::: danger Before continuing:
 Make sure you forked this repo and cloned your forked repo to your local machine before editing files.
-Later on we'll use your fork to steer your local cluster using ArgoCD.
 :::

-::: info Create the ArgoCD namespace using Kubectl:
+::: info Create the ArgoCD namespace using Kubectl

 ```bash
 kubectl create namespace argocd